compute-io/incrmean/README.md

 The use case for this module differs from the conventional [vector](https://github.com/compute-io/mean) implementation and the [stream](https://github.com/flow-io/?query=mean) implementation.

-The use case for the vector implementation is where you have a known dataset and want to calculate a summary statistic (i.e., a single number characterizing the central tendency).
+The use case for the vector implementation is where you have a known dataset and want to calculate a summary statistic (e.g., a single number characterizing the central tendency).

 The use case for the stream implementation is where you have either (1) a stream source, which may or may not be definite, or (2) a desire to continually stream each updated value.